 To help team members keep track of changes that affect their own work, you can use postoperation triggers to send notifications of various events.
 For example, when developers change the GUI, an e-mail message to the doc group ensures that these changes are documented.

 To enforce this policy, create a trigger type that sends mail, and then attach it to the relevant elements.

+'''

-% cleartool mktrtype -nc -element -postop checkin \ -exec /public/scripts/informwriters.sh InformWriters Created trigger type "InformWriters".
+cleartool mktrtype -nc -element -postop checkin ^

+-exec "ccperl \\neon\scripts\informwriters.pl" InformWriters

+Created trigger type "InformWriters".

+'''